 - • At least one photo / video will be uploaded weekly for each child in Seesaw app to share with parents what their children are learning at school

 At Hamilton Hill International Kindergarten, we believe that good communication among teachers, students, and parents is necessary for children’s success.
 We have four open days per year for students, parents, and teachers to celebrate students.

 Parent-teacher conferences are held formally twice per year.
 These are designed to give the parents information about the student’s progress in development and needs, and about the school’s programme.
 Teachers take this opportunity to gather background information, to answer the parents’ questions, In addition, parents may make appointments to meet with their child’s teacher at any time in the year to discuss their child’s progress or of they have any concerns or questions.

 Written reports are seen as a summative record for students, parents and the school itself of a student’s progress.
 Reports that clearly indicate areas of strengths, areas for improvement, and are helpful aids to a student’s development.

 Hamilton Hill International Kindergarten’s reporting system ensures that:

-4. All the essential elements of the programme are included.
+- 4. All the essential elements of the program are included.

 International Baccalaureate Organization (2009).
 A curricular framework for international primary education.
 Making the PYP Happen.
 Cardiff, UK: Peterson House.